yining-mao/yining-mao.github.io/_pages/about.md

 Hi, I am Yining Mao (茅一宁), a senior undergraduate student at [Zhejiang University](https://www.zju.edu.cn/english/) in the [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/main.psp), majoring in [Computer Science and Technology](http://www.en.cs.zju.edu.cn/).
 My research interests currently lie in Artificial Intelligence and Computer Vision.
 I am still trying new possibilities and exploring new academic interests :)

-Recently, I have finished our work on *Learning Graph Neural Networks on Image Style Transfer* (submitted to ECCV'2022), collaborating with Yongcheng Jing, advised by Prof.Xinchao Wang at National University of Singapore.
+Recently, I have finished our work on *Learning Graph Neural Networks on Image Style Transfer* (submitted to ECCV'2022), collaborating with Yongcheng Jing, advised by Prof. Xinchao Wang at National University of Singapore.
 I am also fortunate to have done some research at the [ZJU VIPA](https://www.vipazoo.cn/) research group, under the supervision of Prof. Mingli Song.
 Moreover, I was a full-time research intern at [Zhejiang Lab](https://en.zhejianglab.com/) for six months.

 ----